claytoncollie/tracking-code-for-google-tag-manager/readme.txt

 == Description ==

-Tracking Code For Google Tag Manager is a simple, lightweight WordPress plugin for inserting your Google Tag Manager Universal Analytics tracking code.
+Tracking Code For Google Tag Manager is a simple, lightweight WordPress plugin for inserting your Google Tag Manager tracking code.
 The plugin does one thing and one thing only; prints the standard Google Tag Manager tacking script to the `<head>` of your website.
-To insert your measurement ID, navigate to Settings > General and then scroll to the bottom of the page.
+To insert your container ID, navigate to Settings > General and then scroll to the bottom of the page.

-This plugin will not work with Google Tag Manager 4; only the Universal Analytics version.

 ### Composer